Price of Solar Panels

 Combine those savings with your particular state’s tax credit and you may be able to claim even more.
 Some states offer incentives similar to the federal government’s, but whether it’s a flat value or a percentage of the price of your solar panels depends on the state.
 Others have different tax incentives based on other factors.

 The best thing is you can get both.
 Federal and state tax incentives do not zero each other out.
-But if you aren’t buying to own, then the company that owns your solar system gets them instead.
+But if you aren’t buying to own, then the company owns your solar system gets them instead.

 Our consulting team and contractors are happy to walk you through exactly what you need to save as much money as possible with all the available tax savings.